Excursions (Barber): II. In slow blues tempo

-Movement III
+III.
+Allegretto

-Barber’s third movement of Excursions, marked “Allegretto,” is a theme and variations described by Broder as “a sophisticated set of variations on a charming folk-like melody.”
+Barber's third movement of Excursions, marked "Allegretto," is a theme and variations described by Broder as "a sophisticated set of variations on a charming folk-like melody."
 There is no doubt that this movement's melodic nature is that of a folk tune, but there is some debate if this was a pre-existing tune at the time Barber arranged it.
-It was not until Allan Kozinn published an interview with Samuel Barber in 1981 that the author confirmed that this movement was based on the tune “Streets of Laredo.”
+It was not until Allan Kozinn published an interview with Samuel Barber in 1981 that the author confirmed that this movement was based on the tune "Streets of Laredo."
 There is, however, still some uncertainty.

 James Sifferman, in his thesis, states:

 While there is similarity between a small portion of the melodic material found in the cowboy ballad and a melodic fragment in the Excursion, it is uncertain that Barber consciously borrowed preexisting folk material in constructing the Excursion.

-When listening to the tune “Streets of Laredo,” one can clearly hear the melodic similarity to Barber's third movement.
+When listening to the tune "Streets of Laredo," one can clearly hear the melodic similarity to Barber's third movement.
 Furthermore, when looking at a score of the folk tune, one can easily see the connection between the two pieces.
 It is highly unlikely that Barber based only a small portion of the movement on the folk tune.

-Both consequent phrases of “Streets of Laredo” and the theme from Barber's allegretto begin on a D-flat and proceed to descend to the D-flat an octave below.
-In measure 9 of the ballad, the first D-flat is being prolonged through moving to an inner voice of the I harmony, the B-flat, before moving to the C in bar 10.
-An upper neighbor, the D-flat, also prolongs the C before continuing to descend.
-This descent ends in measure 12 on the lower D-flat.
+Both consequent phrases of "Streets of Laredo" and the theme from Barber's allegretto begin on a D♭ and proceed to descend to the D♭ an octave below.
+In measure 9 of the ballad, the first D♭ is being prolonged through moving to an inner voice of the I harmony, the B♭, before moving to the C in bar 10.
+An upper neighbor, the D♭, also prolongs the C before continuing to descend.
+This descent ends in measure 12 on the lower D♭.

 This motion is also evident in the allegretto stretching from measures 5 and 6.
-The first D-flat moves to the B-flat by way of an incomplete neighbor, the A-flat.
-It then moves up by step into the C before descending down to the lower octave D-flat.
-This register change is clearly seen in both the “Streets of Laredo” and in the allegretto.
+The first D♭ moves to the B♭ by way of an incomplete neighbor, the A♭.
+It then moves up by step into the C before descending down to the lower octave D♭.
+This register change is clearly seen in both the "Streets of Laredo" and in the allegretto.

-Starting at the lower octave D-flat in the ballad, there is an initial upward skip of a fourth followed by a prolongation of the G-flat by a lower-neighbor, the F. Then the melody rises by step to the C before stepping down to the B-flat and eventually skipping to the G-flat.
-Finally, to cadence the tune, the melody steps up into the G-flat before returning to the final G-flat.
+Starting at the lower octave D♭ in the ballad, there is an initial upward skip of a fourth followed by a prolongation of the G♭ by a lower-neighbor, the F. Then the melody rises by step to the C before stepping down to the B♭ and eventually skipping to the G♭.
+Finally, to cadence the tune, the melody steps up into the G♭ before returning to the final G♭.